Community & Conservation Laikipia Loldia House Masai Mara

 Sponsor a Child’s Education for 2026

 As the year draws to a close, we would like to remind our you that we are in the final stages of securing secondary school bursaries for deserving children.
-We currently have 18 students confirmed to return to school in January through our Bursary Program, but there is still a need for support to reach more students.
+The new academic year in Kenya begins this January and we currently have 18 students confirmed to return to school through our Bursary Program; but there is still a need for support to reach more students.

 Mary is now being sponsored through St. Andrew’s Tarabete School, Loldia, by a kind sponsor – photo credit Felix Rome

-The new academic year in Kenya begins this January, and we need your help to secure school bursaries for deserving students.
 Secondary education is a financial barrier for many families, and your support can make all the difference in the world.
-We can pool contributions to create full three-year bursaries, meaning a donation of any size makes a tangible difference.
+We can pool contributions to create full three-year bursaries, meaning a donation of any size makes a real difference.

 Cecilia is sponsored through Luoniek Secondary School, Laikipia, by another kind donor- photo credit Dan Palmer